Always check with Past the Wire for the latest horse racing news and more…..

 # 2 Everfast

 Yeah, this guy certainly surprised this handicapper/writer with his fast closing 2nd in the Preakness Stakes, running his career best figure and providing the flame to an insane $947.00 exacta under War of Will.
 Now they switch to Saez and Dale Romans has proven to have the propensity to hitting the board in big races ( he’s run 3rd four times in the Belmont Stakes).
 But, I’m feeling strongly that this colt gave his best while others ran poorly in the Preakness.
-He’s only 1 for 11 and even though his pedigree is favorable for this distance, I simply do not feel his overall ability.
+He’s only 1 for 11 and even though his pedigree is favorable for this distance at Belmont Park, I simply do not feel his overall ability.
 I’m expecting him to flatten out and finish off the board.

 Passing on him.